Luxury shoemaker Jimmy Choo to expand in China after earnings rise

-LONDON (Reuters) - Luxury shoemaker Jimmy Choo (CHOO.L) reported a 7.2 percent rise in annual earnings and said it would continue to grow by expanding its store portfolio in China.
+LONDON, March 19 (Reuters) - Luxury shoemaker Jimmy Choo reported a 7.2 percent rise in annaul earnings and said it would continue to grow by expanding its store portfolio in China.

 Underlying sales rose 5.7 percent at its retail arm in 2014, in what chief executive Pierre Denis said had been a year of progress for the company.
 He added that there was more to come.